 The BSc (Hons) Banking and International Finance degree is delivered by Cass Business School, City, University of London and provides you with the academic knowledge and skills required to operate in the increasingly competitive world of financial markets.

 Our close links with international corporations is reflected in the degree, which is constantly evolving to meet the needs of an ever'changing business world.
 Many of our lecturers have worked in industry and continue to consult for corporate organisations, so you will benefit from their first'hand knowledge and business experience.
 As we place a high value on teaching both theory and application, you will emerge from your degree with a good understanding of how to use your newly acquired knowledge in the workplace.
 A key part of this degree is the opportunity to gain professional work experience or a period of study abroad.

-Year three: Students develop knowledge of international finance and banking and financial management to an advanced level.
-Core modules include: Banking regulation, Corporate finance, Fixed income and credit risk, International finance.
+In year three students develop a knowledge of international finance and banking and financial management to an advanced level.
 Students also select two electives which can extend knowledge of finance and the applications of mathematical models, enhance understanding of the role of banks in financial markets, or allow a focus on areas including investment or accounting.
-Finally, students undertake a dissertation in a financial subject relevant to their interests and career aspirations.
+Finally, students may undertake a dissertation or a final year essay in a subject relevant to interests and career aspirations.

 |Duration & Attendance||Qualification||Tuition fees||Fee type|

 |Bachelor of Science (with Honours) - BSc (Hons)|